KiandaBPM/docs/content/docs/platform/rules/files/convert-to-pdf.md

 weight: 2
 ---

-The **Convert to PDF** rule allows you to convert a Word document (.doc or.docx) into a PDF (.pdf) file.
+The **Convert to PDF** rule allows you to convert a Word document (.doc or .docx) into a PDF (.pdf) file.
 This rule is very useful when sharing word documents using the **send email** rule, the **Convert to PDF** rule will convert a file into PDF which can be **attached** to an email.
 This will allow others to open the PDF file on any device.

 ## When to use